flueke/mvme/doc/sphinx/source/installation.rst

 * Any recent Linux distribution or a version of Windows 7 or later.

-  Both 64- and 32-bit systems are supported but 32-bit versions are not recommended as the limited address space can be quickly used up when creating lots of histograms.
+  Both 64- and 32-bit systems are supported but the 64-bit version is recommended due to the larger address space.

 * `WIENER`_ VM-USB VME Controller